Top 4 Benefits of 3D Printing Models for Architects

 3. Models are printed in great quality and come in many materials

 Gone are the days where 3D prints looked pixelated and rough.
 Professional 3D printers now print architectural models with a great level of detail and pretty smooth surfaces.
 Additionally, you can choose from a wide range of materials.
-Polyamide (nylon plastic) tends to be the most popular material amongst architects.
-Scale modelers often go with Prime Gray.
+Polyamide (SLS) tends to be the most popular material amongst architects.
+Scale modelers often go with Gray Resin.
 If you need colorful elements and do not want to paint your Polyamide or Prime Gray model by hand, Multicolor is your best bet.
-And you can even add transparent elements (Transparent Resin) or metal parts (Steel, Brass, etc.) to your model.
+And you can even add transparent 3D-printed elements in transparent Resin or parts in 3D printing metal to your model.

 4. Easily re-edit, re-use and re-print your architectural 3D models